 In order to comply with the requirements of the B-BBEE Act, the B-BBEE Amendment Act and the subsequent B-BBEE Regulations, in terms of which all JSE listed companies are required to submit an annual compliance report to the B-BBEE Commission, Peregrine Holdings has undertaken a separate verification audit.
-The annual compliance report for the year ended 31 March 2016 is based on Peregrine Holdings’ B-BBEE certificate, which takes into account that Peregrine Holdings has no employees and is merely a holding company, including the holding company of offshore entities to which B-BBEE is not applicable.
-The B-BBEE certificates for Peregrine Holdings and Peregrine SA Holdings are included in this integrated report and are also available on the company’s website, www.peregrine.co.za, as is the annual compliance report.
+The annual compliance report for the year ended 31 March 2017 is based on Peregrine Holdings’ B-BBEE certificate, which takes into account that Peregrine Holdings has no employees and is merely a holding company, including the holding company of offshore entities to which B-BBEE is not applicable.
+Click here for the annual compliance report and B-BBEE certificate.

 Please note: The information and statistics in this section of the report reflect Peregrine Group’s South African subsidiaries and, unless otherwise specified, is not inclusive of joint ventures or associates.

 Peregrine is committed to transformation as a critical business practice, not only for the Group’s sustainability, but also as a means to make a meaningful contribution in the larger South African society in which a large part of its businesses operate.
 Peregrine further acknowledges the reputational and operational risk inherent in failing to meet its B-BBEE objectives.
 To this end Peregrine has an established Group Transformation Forum (GTF), which meets at least three times a year.